-- 2.10.1 Any meteorological report or forecast, or other safety or navigational information is provided in good faith for the guidance of competitors.
+2.10.1 Any meteorological report or forecast, or other safety or navigational information is provided in good faith for the guidance of competitors.
 The event assumes no responsibility for the completeness or accuracy of such information.
-It is the competitor's decision whether to rely on that information or acquire additional information. - 2.10.2 Officials may be appointed to regulate the inflation and launching of balloons.
-However, nothing shall diminish the responsibility of each pilot under this chapter.
+It is the competitor's decision whether to rely on that information or acquire additional information.

+- 2.10.2 Officials may be appointed to regulate the inflation and launching of balloons.
+However, nothing shall diminish the responsibility of each pilot under this chapter. - 2.10.3 Recall procedures will be used as described in II.10 and 10.15.